data-integrations/database-plugins/oracle-plugin/docs/Oracle-postaction.md

 Description
 -----------
-Runs a Oracle query at the end of the pipeline run.
+Runs Oracle query at the end of the pipeline run.
 Can be configured to run only on success, only on failure, or always at the end of the run.